egison/egison-ruby/README.md

 Of course, we can also patten match against algebraic data types as ordinary functional programming languages.
 Here is a simple example.
-Note that, the object in the pattern matches if the target object is equal with it.

 ```Ruby
 class User < Struct.new(:name, :gender, :married, :doctor, :professor)